tvillarete/win10-replica/README.md

 # Windows 10 HTML Replica
 ### Designed by Microsoft (obviously) and Replicated by Tanner Villarete

+# Note
+As of January 2018, a new version of this replica is being made.
+To view the old version, you'll have to find the specific commit and download those files.
+I promise you the new version will be miles better (hopefully!)

 ## Note
 _This replica is very much a work in progress.
 Currently many core features are missing_